UnboundVR/voxel-metavrse-server/README.md

 npm start
 ```

-Then point your browser to [http://localhost:1337](http://localhost:1337) and have fun!
+Then point your browser to `http://localhost:<the port you chose above>` and have fun!

 ## Controls
 - When you start, click on the page to lock cursor.
 Press `<ESC>` to unlock cursor.